r0ller/NetBSD-Qt-Notes/README.md

 -in Tools/Options/Kits/Kits add a kit for the wasm Qt selecting the WebAssembly runtime as device type and specifying the custom emcc/em++ compilers for the wasm Qt version configured previously

+-Create an empty Qt Quick project and build it (you may need to specify in the build step after qmake that QTC should use /usr/bin/make).
+It'll take long as emscripten compiles libc.a for the first time besides the project.
+Load the generated html in a browser.
+In case of chrome and firefox you'll get a CORS error which can be fixed (in firefox at least) by setting security.fileuri.strict_origin_policy to false in about:config.

 # Installing Android for Qt